ilmari-h/rustmd/README.md

 ## Testing

-Tests were written using Rusts built in assertion macros and testing framework.
+Tests were written using Rust's built in assertion macros and testing framework.

 Tests can be ran by running: `yarn test`.